adamjermyn/AstroMicroPhysics/variableDeclarations.md

 - dLogS/dLogP|T - Derivative of logS with respect to logP, holding temperature fixed.
 - dLogT/dlogP|S - Derivative of logT with respect to logP, holding entropy fixed.
 Otherwise known as the adiabatic temperature gradient.
 - dLogT/dlogPgas|S - Derivative of logT with respect to logPgas, holding entropy fixed.
 Otherwise known as the gas adiabatic temperature gradient.

-- Xnem - ?
-- Xnefer - ?
+- Xnem - Number density of electrons assuming full ionization measured in cm^(-3) (Note: Must equal Xnefer, thereby constraining Etaele)
+- Xnefer - Number density of electrons from the Fermi integral measured in cm^(-3) (Note: Must equal Xnem, thereby constraining Etaele)
-- Xne - ?
+- Xne - Another symbol for Xnem or Xnefer, measured in cm^(-3)
-- PlasG - ?
-- dSe - ?
-- dPe - ?
-- dSp - ?
-- 'dXne/dT|Rho','dXne/dRho|T','dXne/dA','dXne/dZ','Xnp',
+- Xnp - Number density of protons, measured in cm^(-3)
+- dXne/dT|Rho - Derivative of Xne with respect to temperature at fixed density, measured in cm^(-3)K^(-1)
+- dXne/dRho|T - Derivative of Xne with respect to density at fixed temperature, measured in g
-- Etaele - Electron chemical potential measured in eV
+- dXne/A - Derivative of Xne with respect to Abar, measured in cm^(-3)
-- Etapos - Positron chemical potential measured in eV
+- dXne/Z - Derivative of Xne with respect to Zbar, measured in cm^(-3)
+- dSe - Thermodynamic consistency check of dE/dT|Rho=TdS/dT|Rho, measured in erg/g/K (should be zero if all is well)
+- dPe - Thermodynamic consistency check of P=d^2 E/dRho^2|T+TdP/dT|Rho, measured in erg/cm^3 (should be zero if all is well)
+- dSp - Thermodynamic consistency check of dP/dT|Rho = -d^2 S/dRho^2|T, measured in erg/cm^3/K (should be zero if all is well)